 Vice Versa faced similar concerns on the distribution side.
 Ben stopped distributing copies through the mail early in its run, concerned about the potential dangers of being caught sending a lesbian publication in the mail.
 Coupled with its incredibly small print run—working alone, Ben was only able to produce ten copies of each issue—the magazine relied on in-person distribution and word of mouth to reach its readers.
 Ben would pass out the magazine at Los Angeles lesbian bars like the If Club (link), as well as distributing it to friends who would pass it along to other lesbians.
 She asked in Issue 2 that her readers keep the magazine “just between us girls,” imploring them to help protect the secrecy and therefore the longevity of the magazine.
 Given these methods, it is difficult to guess how many readers the magazine actually reached.
 Its success was entirely reliant on the emerging lesbian community at the time, as it was quietly distributed through underground personal connections.

 Another difficulty that faced Vice Versa was getting content for each issue.
-They ranged from just eight to nineteen pages in length, nearly all of it written by Ben herself.
+Each magazine ranged from just eight to nineteen pages in length, nearly all of it written by Ben herself.
 She was successful in soliciting a few submissions from readers, including stories, book reviews, poems, and letters to the editor, but portrayed this effort as a constant struggle.
 The majority of the issues features pleas for more submissions and laments about the difficulty of doing all of this work herself.
 In Issue 1, she announced that “This is your magazine,” and implored readers to submit pieces or write her with their opinions of the magazine (Issue 1, 1).
 Much of the solicitation of articles had to be done in person, as Ben reflected in an anecdote at the beginning of Issue 4.
 A group of three lesbians arrived at Ben’s home late one night, after reading Vice Versa and being directed to Ben by a friend of hers.
 Ben recounted asking these women to submit pieces and one did follow through, though Ben again lamented that just one submitted instead of all three.

 The content that did appear in Vice Versa offers a fascinating glimpse into the concerns and interests of lesbians in the late 1940s.
 Despite most of the writing coming from Lisa Ben, it spans a wide range of topics and styles of writing.
 Ben has a sharp sense of humor and a tongue-in-cheek style to much of her writing.
 Her review of books, theatre, and movies are one clear place where this tone comes through.
 In Issue 2, Ben provides a list of several books that deal with lesbian subjects, offering brief reviews of each in parentheticals beside their titles; one reads “Excellent,” another “Fair,” and another “hostile propaganda.”
 We Too Are Drifting gets “Drifting…but not far enough!” and she ends the list with a single word on Trio: “boring” (Issue 2, 11).